ryandhasgit/Comedy/Headlines/Headlines_9E-25.md

 Not a lot of globe trotting in this globetrotters game

-inside the lockeroom of the globetrotters only ever loss to the generals
+inside the lockeroom of the globetrotters only loss to the generals

 an oral history of thriller

-flag earth trotters
+flat earth trotters